Skip to main content

 result.check := result.payload[1].iss == "xxx" # Ensure the issuer (`iss`) claim is the expected value

-The following examples will demonstrate verifying tokens using an X.509 Certificate defined as:
+The following example will demonstrate verifying tokens using an X.509 Certificate defined as:

 package jwt